 Left: Nov.
 2013 Below: Sprouting, Nov.
 2015, hands of Elaine Stover Note: This marker is located just to the west of the driveway into the Stover Sèjour.
-This is at the lower end of a south-sloping property with trees to the south and an open area to the east and north.
+Thus, this is the most visible of the original plantings.
+This site sits at the lower end of a south-sloping property with trees to the south and a more open area to the east and north.

 Photo left: Michael Dowd with tree at Marker 4, May 2016.
 Photo below: Tree enlarged, hands of Michael Dowd.

-The Torreya Guardians website added the following comments to these pictures:

-Notice that in November, the leafy growth is all fully mature and dark green.
+Updated: November 8, 2019 The Torreya Guardians website added the following comments to these pictures: Notice that in November, the leafy growth is all fully mature and dark green.
 In May the light green color signifies new growth.
 So, the first horizontal branches appeared right after the first winter following germination.
 But by November 2016, one of those branches had been nibbled off halfway.
 That photo at far right (following page) does indicate a short vertical growth emanating from the top of the 3 branches that has fully greened since emerging, presumably during the summer.
 This pattern of growth is consistent with what we have documented elsewhere: by its second year, the plant seems to have 2 growth spurts annually if it is not too shady.
 There is a spurt in the spring and another in the summer.
 The growth alternates between sending up a vertical stem v. sprouting 3 (and later, 4 to 6) branches laterally out of its top (terminal bud).

 Left: Tree at Marker 4 stands about 6" tall by Nov.
-2016 Right: Tree with sizing grid (May 2017)

-Below left: Tree from above showing branching and new growth Below right: Tree with grid, Nov.
+2016 Right: Tree from above showing branching and new growth Below left: Tree with grid, Nov.
 2017